 In many cases, the issue is not defined by a hardline rule.
 Rather by degrees of analysis which may suggest a violation of the fiduciary standard.
 Elements including prior history/dealings, the education and experience of both parties, the positioning of both parties, and other items that dictate the parties’ positions will factor into how the fiduciary standard should be applied.
 In the previous case, the issue arose because of the unique relationship that the investment advisor had to their clients.
 Including their familiarity with discussing problematic, external circumstances, which caused a conflict of interest.

 Given the broadness of the field, the conception of a fiduciary has been utilized in almost every type of case.
-For purposes of this article, we will focus on five types of fiduciaries in the financial industry; financial advisers, broker-dealers, retirement plan sponsors, trustees, and board members.
+For the purpose of this article, we will focus on five types of fiduciaries in the financial industry; financial advisers, broker-dealers, retirement plan sponsors, trustees, and board members.
 This article highlights these five.
 However, that is not to say they are the only types of fiduciaries in the financial field.
 By focusing on these types of cases, the relevant fiduciary duty expert witness can be analyzed in context.
 Specifically, a fiduciary duty expert witness must have relevant experience or knowledge.
 They should also be able speak to the accepted practices of the industry and the defendant’s role.